Buy now and save 20% off. Use code VITAMIN20 at checkout

 Is this non-toxic and safe for use?

-To evaluate the safety of topical procyanidin B-2 as a hair growing agent, this studyexamined the mutagenicity, acute subcutaneous injection, primary irritation, skin sensitization, and eye irritation of this compound.
+To evaluate the safety of topical procyanidin B-2 as a hair growing agent, this study examined the mutagenicity, acute subcutaneous injection, primary irritation, skin sensitization, and eye irritation of this compound.
 The results showed this compound to have no mutagenic effects, no structural aberrations, the legal dose being greater than 2000mg (subcutaneous injection), no primary irritation among tests on rabbits, and slight irritation when inserted into rabbit's eyes.

 The previous clinical trials on humans also showed no adverse side effects reported.
 The previous mentioned studies on murine models showed no adverse side effects either.